zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/decada-edge-gateway.md

 layout: layout-page-sidenav
 category: Sensors and IOT
 description: DECADA Edge Gateway is a specially developed edge gateway that improves the performance of DECADA.
+bios:
+  - name: Toh Kian Hui, Technical Lead
+    img_src: iot-toh-kian-hui.png
+    desc: |
+      Kian Hui is a senior systems engineer and the team lead for DECADA.
+He finds joy in implementing software solutions that make a positive impact on people.

+  - name: Tony Varghese, Product Manager
+    img_src: iot-tony-varghese.png
+    desc: |
+      Tony is the Product Manager for DECADA.
+He joined GovTech in Nov 2018 with the ambition of being part of the team that builds Singapore’s Smart Nation efforts.
+      Aside from his work commitments, Tony enjoys playing cricket.
 ---

 ### Overview